 - Reduces blood pressure.

 - If you add pepper and ginger in the chaas, it also helps with the acidity problems.

-Yogurt – Plain yogurt (dahi) is the base of this drink.
+Yogurt – Plain yogurt (dahi, curd) makes the base of this drink.

 Note – Traditionally chaas or buttermilk was made by churning the milk.
-The butter was separated which was used to make various recipes, and the leftover sour whey was made into masala chaas.
+The butter was separated which was used to make various recipes, and the leftover sour whey was made into masala chaach.

 Spices – You will need salt, black pepper powder, and roasted cumin powder.
 Homemade Cumin Powder gives the best flavor to this drink.
 Make it using my recipe.

 How To Make Masala Chaas

 Add a few ice cubes and blend for 2-3 minutes until a froth is formed on the top.
 Adding ice cubes while blending helps in making the froth easily.

 Pour the chaas into serving glasses, add a few ice cubes and serve chilled or refrigerate it for up to 2 days.

-Plain – This is just a combination of yogurt and water which is flavored with salt and cumin powder.
+Plain Chaas – This is just a combination of yogurt and water which is flavored with salt and cumin powder.
 This is how it is made in most North Indian homes.

-Tadka – In this version, buttermilk is given a tempering of cumin seeds, curry leaves, and green chilies.
+Tadka Chaas – In this version, buttermilk is given a tempering of cumin seeds, mustard seeds, curry leaves, and green chillies.
 This is very popular in South India.

-Boondi – Add some boondi (fried chickpea flour balls) to the chaas for a nice crunch.
+Boondi Chaas – Add some boondi (fried chickpea flour balls) to the chaas for a nice crunch.
 Just make sure you add the boondi right before serving otherwise it will get soft and mushy.

 Cucumber Coriander – Puree the cucumber along with cilantro, green chilies, ginger, and add to the buttermilk.

 Pudina (Mint) – Puree the mint leaves with green chilies and ginger, add to the buttermilk.

 Smoked – This is one of my favorite way of making Chaas.
-You can make either plain or masala chaas and then smoke it with coal.
+You can make either plain or masala buttermilk and then smoke it with coal.
 It gives it a beautiful earthy flavor.